WZBC: History

 Founded as WVBC, "The Voice of Boston College", the radio station began in 1960 as a carrier-current AM station, broadcasting solely to the university community through the electrical wiring of on-campus buildings and dormitories.
 After operating in this capacity for 13 years, Boston College applied for and was granted a license to operate WZBC, a 17-watt station which aired a wide range of music, from folk to country to rock.
 With the advent of WZBC, the radio station expanded its listenership and began serving school's neighboring community.

-WZBC has seen tremendous growth since its inception in 1974.
-The station was granted a power increase in 1975, bringing the station's output to 1,000 watts, allowing for further expansion of its listenership.
-Another important change took place in 1979, when the station started broadcasting in stereo.
+In 1975, the station was granted a power increase, bringing the station's output to 1,000 watts, allowing for further expansion of its listenership.
 The first stereo broadcast was officially marked by a guest appearance by British radio DJ John Peel.
-Perhaps the most important change in WZBC history occurred shortly after the switch to stereo, when the station narrowed its rock format to the genre known as modern rock, playing new bands which, for the most part, commercial radio would not touch, often because they were unmarketable.
+Shortly after the switch, the station narrowed its rock format to the genre known as modern rock, playing new bands which were not played on commercial radio.
 At approximately the same time, WZBC also began broadcasting more experimental music under the moniker No Commercial Potential.

-In addition to the FM station, there is also WVBC-AM—staffed solely by students.
-The current WVBC can be streamed online.
-Additionally, the signal is broadcast over the BC cable television system, Channel 47.
+Since the early 2000s, WVBC has been available to stream online.

 In 1990, WZBC was profiled in Rolling Stone magazine and was named one of the country's top 10 college radio stations that year.

 When rock band Nirvana released its breakthrough album Nevermind on Tuesday, September 24, 1991, the group was in Boston that day.
 Band members Dave Grohl and Krist Novoselic stopped by WZBC and were interviewed on the air.
 Tracks from the new album were played and tickets were given away to listeners for a newly announced all-ages show that night at the since-closed Axis nightclub.

 Although WZBC is best known for its music programming, a number of its former sports announcers have gone on to have successful professional careers in sportscasting.